George E. Staples: Career

-Like so many others of his generation, Staples joined the military shortly after the Pearl Harbor Attack in December 1941 and, after failing to get into the Naval Air Corps, was accepted in Officer Candidate School, served on various vessels for short durations in training and was finally assigned to the as communications officer until the end of the Pacific War.

-Following his discharge, he graduated from Utah State Agricultural College at Logan, Utah, with a B.S. in Animal Science, went on to South Dakota State College of Agricultural & Mechanical Arts at Brookings, South Dakota, for his Master's Degree and finally to Colorado A&M at Ft.
-Collins, Colorado, for his Doctorate in Veterinary Medicine.

-He worked in private practice at Afton, Wyoming, for a few years before landing a field position with the U.S. Department of Agriculture where he was able to work out of his hometown of Kanosh during the peak of the atomic testing in the late 1950s, by which time his family had grown to four sons and a daughter.
-However, by the end of that decade, some people in that area begin to show symptoms of radiation poisoning and Staples felt it prudent to move his family out in the summer of 1960.
-The fifth Staples son was born shortly after that move, but died in infancy.
+Staples had a private veterinary practice at Afton, Wyoming, for a few years before landing a field position with the U.S. Department of Agriculture where he was able to work out of his hometown of Kanosh.
+Concerned with the possibility of radiation poisoning, Staples felt it prudent to move his family to Topeka in the summer of 1960.

-His sixth and last son was born in Topeka, Kansas, in 1962, where the family had relocated for his employment with Morris Research Laboratories, pioneers in pet nutrition and now part of the Hill's Pet Nutrition Group.
+In Kansas he worked for Morris Research Laboratories, now part of the Hill's Pet Nutrition Group.
 Staples' work in the relatively new field attracted the attention of North Dakota State University.
-He was hired and made the move there December 29, 1964.
+He moved to North Dakota in 1964.

-His unique experience in private practice, USDA field work with livestock diseases and pioneering research in pet nutrition was used to improve the livestock industry in North Dakota.
+Staples' experience in private practice, USDA field work with livestock diseases and pioneering research in pet nutrition was used to improve the livestock industry in North Dakota.
 At least one notorious trafficker in diseased cattle was put out of business by the techniques Staples shared in early disease detection and treatment of livestock diseases, particularly calf scours.
 A major breakthrough to treatment of the disease was put on the market through Staples research shortly after publication of his 1982 publication Calf scours: Causes, prevention, treatment.
 However, the ingredients were so simple and inexpensive that none of the major pharmaceutical companies felt it profitable to market commercially.

-Illness and death
+Personal life

+Staples married Katherine Stanford in 1948; they had six children.
 Shortly before his retirement from the university, Staples was diagnosed with myelofibrosis from radiation exposure during his USDA field work more than a quarter century earlier.
-His eldest son died at age 32 in 1983, Staples died in 1993 and his second son died from the same type of illness in 2003 at age 51.
+One son died in infancy, and his eldest son died at age 32 in 1983; Staples died in 1993, in Provo.